Glossary

 Account

 An account represents the core elements within the Ledger.
-Each account is specifically tied to one Instrument and contains various sub-accounts, each with its unique role.
+Each account is specifically tied to one Asset and contains various sub-accounts, each with its unique role.

 Account type